 Try putting your walks into your calendar, as you would an appointment.
 That will give you a frequent reminder that gets you mentally ready to start walking.

-What does your routine look like?
+What does your everyday walking routine look like?
 Are you walking in the same place or somewhere new each time?
 How long do you walk?
 How many days per week?
 You can use Pacer to help create your routine, or you can go old school and write it in a notebook.

 Writing down a plan will make your plan real for you.
 It also lets you think about the progress you want to make and write it down on paper.
 As stated above, ease into your routine (distance, frequency, pace) and listen to your body to determine how quickly and how much you increase the demands.

 Hitting your step goals will, of course, be part of the reward you get from your hard work.
 But what else do you get from your walks that maybe aren’t immediately obvious?
 How can you modify your walks to make them more enjoyable?
 Think of how great you’ll feel, health benefits, or other rewards.
 Also consider giving yourself a little reward for hitting important milestones, like walking every day in a month.

 Once you’ve figured out a walking routine, you’ll need to build momentum to make your routine into a daily habit.
 The more you do something the more likely it is that it will become a regular thing.
 You don’t have to walk every day to build momentum but rather every day you planned on walking.
 Rest days are important, but you’ll want to make sure they’re planned rest days!
 On days where you’ve scheduled a walk, commit to at least starting your walk every time.
 If you get a minute into your walk and you really feel off, you can always cut it short if you need to.
 Chances are, almost every time you actually start your walk you’ll finish your planned walking route as well.